nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Upload_Data.md

     Complete documentation is available at:
     http://docs.sevenbridges.com/docs/upload-via-the-command-line
     ```
-You can add the program to the instance's PATH variable to avoid using the full path for exceution.
+You can add the program to the instance's PATH variable to avoid using the full path for execution.

 === "AWS Instance Code"